moby/moby/docs/sources/reference/commandline/cli.md

 This will only add the proxy and authentication to the Docker daemon's requests - your `docker build`s and running containers will need extra configuration to use the proxy

+### Default Ulimits

+`--default-ulimit` allows you to set the default `ulimit` options to use for all containers.
+It takes the same options as `--ulimit` for `docker run`.
+If these defaults are not set, `ulimit` settings will be inheritted, if not set on `docker run`, from the Docker daemon.
+Any `--ulimit` options passed to `docker run` will overwrite these defaults.

 ### Miscellaneous options